weigert/TinyEngine/README.md

 	brew upgrade
 	brew install glew sdl2 sdl2_image sdl2_mixer sld2_ttf glm boost

 Note that MacOS only supports a specific OpenGL version, giving access to GLSL versions 330 to 410 (including core profiles).
 This affects which examples can be run, depending on what GLSL versions they need.
 Be aware of this when writing your own programs.
+(Credit: User CodingWatching)

 #### Windows